Machine Learning with Physics Knowledge for Prediction: A Survey: Knowledge-Driven Priors from Physics

 System identification approaches lie on a spectrum depending on modeling assumptions.
-If a lot of domain knowledge is assumed, the dynamics model will be highly structured.
-If correct, it will generalize well but will most likely be inflexible to un-modelled phenomena.
-On the other hand, one could model with no modeling assumptions and use a black-box function approximator\footnote{One could argue that using many popular function approximators, such as Gaussian processes, come with a smoothness assumption}.
+If a significant amount of domain knowledge is assumed, the dynamics model will be highly structured.
+If correct, it will generalize well but will most likely be inflexible to unanticipated observed phenomena.
+On the other hand, one could model with no domain knowledge and use a black-box function approximator\footnote{One could argue that using many popular function approximators, such as Gaussian processes, come with a smoothness assumption}.
 These models have no generalization guarantees and, therefore, require expansive datasets and regularization to ensure good modeling accuracy across the domain of interest.
 To achieve an effective combination of these two approaches, one would need to balance structural biases that facilitate generalization with adaptivity to the data that prevents the biases from leading to underfitting \citep{ljung2010approaches,lutter2021differentiable}.
 This section reviews these approaches, which build on models discussed earlier.

 Physics-informed neural networks can incorporate an additional dataset as an additional loss term in the objective.
 In addition to residual and boundary loss terms, the combined objective (\eqref{eq:pinn_def}) has an additional dataset loss similar to the boundary loss term \citep{raissi2017physicsI,raissi2017physicsII}.
 Moreover, since the PINNs objective is quite general to any differentiable function approximator, \citet{wang2021learning} extend DeepONets by adding the PINNs residual loss to the data-driver operator loss as a way of encoding physics knowledge.